 We also have a speech and language specialist within school who aims to develop children’s understanding of language and communication.

-Under the Mercia Learning Trust, we have established close links with the SEN team at King Egbert’s and are working together to develop a consistent SEN approach across the trust. .
+Under the Mercia Learning Trust, we have established close links with the SEND team within the Trust and are working together to develop a consistent SEND approach together.

 At Totley we feel that parental involvement is crucial in order for children to make progress and be happy.
-We hold termly review meetings in which parents of SEN children are invited to discuss the progress of their child and the next key steps in their learning, as well as more informal meetings such as coffee mornings.
+We hold termly review meetings in which parents of SEND children are invited to discuss the progress of their child and the next key steps in their learning, as well as more informal meetings such as coffee mornings.
 At these meetings there is an opportunity to include other agencies and seek specialist advice.
 We also offer an open door policy and encourage a supportive relationship between our parents and teachers.
+Mr Barnes, our SENDCo, can be contacted at mbarnes.sheffield.sch.uk.

 In ensuring the well-being of our children, we use a child centred approach to make sure that what we do is for the benefit and happiness of the children and families within our care.